1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 1) Identify The Allergen

 Sometimes the cause of a flare-up can be hard to pinpoint, but do your best to identify any allergen that could have caused skin irritation.
-This could be dust, harsh soap, dry air, tight clothes, a certain food, and a host of other things.
+This could be dust, harsh soap, pet dander, mold spores, a certain food, and a host of other things.

 Because clothing can irritate your little one's eczema-prone skin and cause a flare-up, be mindful of the materials you dress them in.
 Opt for cotton, linen, and silk, but avoid wool.
 Think natural, smooth, and comfortable fabrics.